brunoton/return-to-consciousness/from-did-to-integration.md

 James, W. (1902). *The Varieties of Religious Experience*.
 Longmans, Green.

 Josipovic, Z. (2010).
 Duality and nonduality in meditation research. *Consciousness and Cognition, 19*(4), 1119-1121.

+Josipovic, Z. (2014).
+Neural correlates of nondual awareness in meditation. *Annals of the New York Academy of Sciences, 1307*(1), 9-18.

 Jung, C. G. (1959). *Aion: Researches into the Phenomenology of the Self* (Collected Works, Vol. 9, Part 2).
 Princeton University Press.